2019ChenGong/DPImageBench/README.md

 - [ ] remove the unneccessary part for algorithms in models

-- [ ] validation set
+- [x] validation set

-- [ ] models/dpsda.py -> pe?
+- [x] models/dpsda.py -> pe?

-- [ ] using 'val' as the default setting but use 'sen' to represent the original evaluation method, it seems like using 'sen' as the default setting now.
+- [x] using 'val' as the default setting but use 'sen' to represent the original evaluation method, it seems like using 'sen' as the default setting now.
+[KC: All configs have a new attribute "eval.mode" with default value "val"]

-- [ ] End to end implementation of data preparation.
+- [x] End to end implementation of data preparation.
 There two problems (1) lack of downloading for places365; (2) it seems like should run preprocess_dataset.py based on the sensitive dataset one by one.
 Can we just use one instruction?
+[KC: (1) downloading places365 is included in preprocess_dataset.py (2) by default, preprocess_dataset.py downloads and processes all needed datasets when --data_name is not specified.]

 ## 2. Introduction